Fact Sheet 32:

 A debit card will have a Visa or MasterCard logo on the front of the card.
 ATM cards will not have a Visa or MasterCard logo on the front of the card.
 Both ATM and debit cards may have the logos of ATM networks (such as Star, Co-Op, and Allpoint) on the back of the card.

 I don’t like to carry cash.
-How can I pay for my everyday purchases without using a debit or check card?
+How can I pay for my everyday purchases without using a debit card?

 If you enjoy the convenience of paying for your everyday purchases with plastic, consider opening a no annual fee credit card account with a small line of credit for those purchases.
 Be sure to promptly pay off your bill in full each month to avoid any fees and finance charges.
 We recommend that you do not use any credit cards on which you carry a balance for this purpose, as that would increase your finance charges.